 Downtown Plan for Winston-Salem in 2002, and has adopted, updated and revised versions of the Plan in 2005 and 2007.
 The Downtown Winston-Salem Partnership and city staff are continually working on implementation of the Plan.
 The Plan has helped in transforming downtown into a vibrant center of offices, commercial, restaurant, entertainment and urban residential activity.
-The 2012 Downtown Plan update was recently adopted.
+The most recent Downtown Plan update was adopted in 2013.

 Winston-Salem and Forsyth County approved resolutions establishing the